scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

-Putting it all together : face recognition with support vector machines
+Putting it all together : face recognition with Support Vector Machines
 =======================================================================

+An example showcasing face recognition using Principal Component Analysis for dimension reduction and Support Vector Machines for classification.

 .. image:: faces.png
    :align: center